NoxGamesOfficial/CapuLoader/README.md

 Welcome to the Capuchin Mod Loader

-- Get Statted by Downloading the Release EXE and putting your "Capuchin.exe" on the app, and your ready to go!
+- Get Started by Downloading the Release EXE and putting your "Capuchin.exe" on the app, and your ready to go!

 - Source Code from Monke Mod Manager: https://github.com/DeadlyKitenn/MonkeModManager/releases
 - Design from Monke Mod Manager: https://github.com/DeadlyKitenn/MonkeModManager/releases